danstorre/testMomentousDansTorre/README.md

 stored in core data.
 I didn't wanted to put a button that drops the db, more like Instagram, the app deletes a single or a bunch of articles selected by the user.

+# Configuration

+The deployment target is 9.3, tested and stable app in Xcode Version 7.3.1

+There is no need for further configuration just run the app and that's it!